Timberwolves vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Timberwolves Insights & Trends

-- Minnesota has gone 7-3 over its past 10 games, with a 6-4 record against the spread during that span.
+- Minnesota has gone 6-4 in its last 10 games, with a 5-5 record against the spread during that span.

-- Four of the Timberwolves' last 10 contests have hit the over.
+- Three of the Timberwolves' last 10 outings have hit the over.

-- The Timberwolves score an average of 115.8 points per game, only 3.3 more points than the 112.5 the Nuggets give up to opponents.
+- The Timberwolves' 115.8 points per game are just 3.3 more points than the 112.5 the Nuggets give up to opponents.

 - Minnesota is 26-18 against the spread and 29-16 overall when it scores more than 112.5 points.